Reluctant Interaction Modeling: Theoretical analysis

-Assumption \ref{a:distn} is a very general distributional assumption on the random design; unlike other methods in high-dimensional interaction modeling, we don't require that the distribution of $X$ is symmetric.
-Assumption \ref{a:dim} that $\kappa \log p \leq \sqrt{n}$ is standard in interaction modeling \citep[see, e.g., Assumption (C4) of][]{hao2014interaction}.
-This is more stringent than the standard sample size requirement in the main effects screening \citep[see, e.g., ][]{fan2008sure}, which requires $\log p = \BigO(n)$.
+Assumption \ref{a:distn} is a very general distributional assumption on the random design; unlike other methods in high-dimensional interaction modeling, we do not require the distribution of $X$ to be symmetric.
+Assumption \ref{a:dim} is a standard assumption for pairwise interaction screening consistency \citep[see, e.g., Assumption (C4) of][]{hao2014interaction}.
+This is more stringent than the standard sample size requirement in main effects screening \citep[see, e.g., ][]{fan2008sure}, which requires $\log p = \BigO(n)$.
 This is because interactions concentrate around their population means more slowly due to their heavier tails.